Ashu0126/weather-app/README.md

      yarn start

-5.Open your browser and visit http://localhost:3000 to view the app.
+5. Open your browser and visit http://localhost:3000 to view the app.

 ## Usage
 Enter the name of the city for which you want to check the weather.